 So, before trying to resolve any issue, find a safe and private place to talk.
 Do not choose the office of either party or a location near them.
 And while at this place, ensure that each party gets enough time to air out their views regarding the matter.

-After getting both parties to meet a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
-Maybe your colleagues still study in college and can’t manage their work time.
-You can advise them to visit CustomEssayOrder and solve their issues in college.
+After getting both parties to meet in a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
 Give each party equal time to express their thoughts and concerns without favoring the other.
 Embrace a positive and assertive approach while in the meeting.
 If necessary, set ground rules.
 Taking this approach will encourage both these parties to articulate their thoughts in an open and honest manner as well as comprehend the causes of the conflict and identify solutions.

 Managing and resolving conflict leaps model of communication.
 Employees will find it easy to interact with another as they understand that they have one goal, which is meeting the company’s objectives.
 So, after investigating the situation and determine ways through which you can resolve the issue, both parties need to develop a conclusion on the best solution for the problem.
 And to agree on the best, you need to identify the solutions which each party can live with.
 Find common ground.
 Afterward, determine the responsibilities each party has in resolving the conflict.
 Also, it is crucial to use this chance to identify the root cause and ensure this issue will not come about again.